nicknisi/dotfiles/README.md

 ## ZSH Configuration

-The prompt for ZSH is configured in the `zshrc.symlink` file and performs the following operations.
+The prompt for ZSH is configured in the `zsh/zshrc` file and performs the following operations.

 - Sets `EDITOR` to `nvim`